 Window film is a permanent solution and shouldn't be taken down at the end of each summer.
 Some types of window film can even help your home to retain more heat in winter, which may cut your heating expenses.
 It's worth noting, however, that window film may hamper solar heat gain in winter.
 This can lead to higher heating bills if you live in a very cold climate with a paucity of sunny days during the colder months.

-Blinds and Curtains
+Use Interior Blinds or Curtains

-Study the position of the sun during the hottest months when you want sunlight blocked from your windows and plant tress that will be in the sun's path.
-This is an especially good idea if you would rather allow some ambient light through your windows without the harsh rays.
+Study the position of the sun during the hottest months when you want sunlight blocked from your windows and install plantings that will be in the sun's path.
+Or hire a landscape architect, who can suggest suitable types of plants and where to plant them.
+Using landscaping is an especially good idea if you'd rather allow some dappled light through your windows without the harsh rays.